JamesMedina7787/scope/readme.md

 #### Seinfeld elevator lobby was an exercise that we were assigned to teach us how to use the setTimeout function

 + I really enjoyed this assignment.
-It was simply a console output.
+It was simply a console output at first.
 We had just learn to do objects with javascript.
 I decided to make it into an entire story line.
 After I graduated I made it into a page.
 I added the elevator doors.
 Then the rug and the walls.
 Finally I put an API connection to Giphy.

 ### Graduated on June 28th